qsnake/gpaw/doc/features_and_algorithms.rst

 Exchange-correlation functionals
 ================================

-The following functionals have been implemented: LDA, PBE, revPBE and RPBE.
+All the functionals from the :ref:`libxc <xc_functionals>` library can be used.
 Calculating the XC-energy and potential for the extended pseudo density is simple.
 For GGA functionals, a nearest neighbor finite difference stencil is used for the gradient operator.
 In the PAW method, there is a correction to the XC-energy inside the augmentation spheres.
 The integration is done on a non-linear radial grid - very dense close to the nuclei and less dense away from the nuclei.

 ASE interface
 =============

-The code has been designed to work well together with the atomic simulation environment (ASE_).
+The code has been designed to work well together with the atomic simulation environment (:ase:`ASE <>`).
 Any force calculator that has the right interface can work with ASE.
 ASE provides:

  * Structure optimization.
  * Molecular dynamics.
  * Nudged elastic band calculations.
  * Maximally localized Wannier functions.
  * Scanning tunneling microscopy images.
- * Transport calculations (works currently only with Dacapo_).
+ * Transport calculations.

-.. _ASE: wiki:ASE:
-.. _Dacapo: wiki:Dacapo:

-The ASE interface consists of a Python class ``Calculator`` that has these methods:

-* ``GetPotentialEnergy()``
-* ``GetCartesianForces()``
-* ``GetElectronicStates()``

-plus a few more.

 Parallelization